AleksandrRogachev94/RoboTrail/README.md

 # RoboTrail 🤖

-A 3D-printed Raspberry Pi robot that maps a room by itself — pose-graph SLAM, frontier exploration, and a single laser rangefinder on a servo, written from scratch in numpy and scipy.
+A Raspberry Pi robot that maps a room by itself, built from parts rather than from a kit — pose-graph SLAM, frontier exploration, and a single time-of-flight rangefinder on a hobby servo standing in for a lidar.
 No ROS, no gmapping, no Cartographer.

 <p align="center">
   <video src="https://github.com/user-attachments/assets/6f5a3e32-c5a6-42ae-8448-716495ea4b60" controls autoplay loop muted playsinline width="100%"></video>